Blood Bath: Stephanie Rothman

 In 1966, Corman made another attempt to create a workable film from the footage already shot.
 He hired another director, Stephanie Rothman, to change the story as she saw fit.

 While retaining much of Hill's material, she changed the plot from a story about a deranged, murderous artist to a story about a deranged, murderous artist who is also a vampire.
-Because Campbell refused to participate in yet another reshoot, Rothman was forced to use a completely different actor (unidentified) for the new vampire scenes.
+Because Campbell refused to participate in yet another reshoot, Rothman was forced to use a completely different actor for the new vampire scenes.
 This meant Rothman now had to provide the Campbell character with the ability to magically transform his physical shape whenever he turned into a vampire, in order to explain why the vampire-killer looked nothing like Campbell.
 Other complications including bringing Sid Haig back for re-shoots; at the time of shooting with Hill, he did not have a beard, but had grown one for the subsequent project he was working on.
 This explains the continuity errors concerning his facial hair in the film.
+Patrick Magee's role was reduced to a brief appearance (uncredited) in a flashback.

+The identity of the actor playing the vampire was long unknown (he is uncredited in all available prints of the film), but is identified in a production still as Jim Begg, a character actor-turned-producer who later appeared in Rothman's It's a Bikini World (1967).

-In spite of the inconsistencies in the finished product's plot, created by Rothman's new ideas, and the fact that the two principle female characters are played by actresses who look remarkably alike, this was this version of the film that most pleased Corman, and it was subsequently released to theatres by American International Pictures, retaining Hill's Blood Bath title.
+In spite of the inconsistencies in the finished product's plot, created by Rothman's new ideas, and the fact that the two principle female characters are played by actresses who look remarkably alike, this was this version of the film that most pleased Corman, and it was subsequently released to theatres by American International Pictures (AIP), retaining Hill's Blood Bath title.
 Both Hill and Rothman were credited as co-directors.
 Hill later claimed that Rothman's changes "totally ruined" the film.

 A fifth version of the film exists, entitled Track of the Vampire.
 Because Rothman's Blood Bath ran 62 minutes, which was deemed too short for television showings, further footage was filmed, including a six-minute sequence showing Linda Saunders dancing non-stop on the beach.
 This version of the film was shown often on late-night television.

 Commenting on the film's convoluted history, Hill stated:

 Blood Bath was my script.
 It was my title.
 After I left, Roger decided that he didn't think that the Yugoslavian footage matched the footage that we had shot in Venice.
 You see, both Portrait of Terror and Blood Bath came out of this same footage.
 Roger got the idea that he could sell the original movie to television and have Stephanie Rothman pad out what I shot with further scenes to make another full-length movie—and wind up with two movies instead of one.
 This is the kind of nutso stuff that went through there.
 So Stephanie wrote new scenes and shot them, and turned it into a vampire movie.